xan105/node-is/README.md

 ### assert

-_same as above: perform the same check but throw an error instead._
+_Perform the same checks as above but throw an error instead._
+_This replace the cumbersome if(...) throw ..._

 #### `should64bit (filePath: string): Promise<void>`
 #### `should32bit (filePath: string): Promise<void>`